fletcher/MultiMarkdown-CMS/README.md

 * upload the XHTML file (and optionally the txt file) to your web server, and you're off

-The newly formated XHTML file includes SSI code that causes Apache to add certain templates to the page.
+The newly formatted XHTML file includes SSI code that causes Apache to add certain templates to the page.
 This allows you to standardize the appearance of each page (e.g. headers, footers, sidebar, etc).